 Compression can compromise backup speed

 If both a high level of compression and the option to encrypt the backup with a password have been selected, the speed of backups may be compromised.
-If your backups take a long time to complete, try lowering the compression ratio or disabling encryption in the Zip options section of the Backup tab’s Manage screen.
+If your backups take a long time to complete, try lowering the compression ratio or disabling encryption in the Zip options section of the Jobs tab’s Manage screen.

 Spanning a File Archiving backup across multiple .ZIP files is not supported.
 The backup destination you choose for your backups must have enough free space to store the entire backup as a single .ZIP file.